Kevin Durant, Warriors beat Spurs 120-108, take 3-0 lead | New Country 923

 Warriors: Curry has 1,774 career postseason points in 69 games to set the franchise record.
 Barry previously held the franchise record with 1,776 points in 66 games. … Zaza Pachulia missed the game and was not on the bench after bruising his right heel during the first quarter of Game 2. … Andre Iguodala had two points in 19 minutes after sitting out Game 2 because of a sore left knee. … Kevon Looney (left hip strain) has not played in the postseason.
 Looney played 53 games in the regular season, including four starts.

-Spurs: San Antonio coach Gregg Popovich opted to sit Leonard after conferring with the team’s medical staff, but it wasn’t a decision his All-Star forward agreed with.
+Spurs: Popovich opted to sit Leonard after conferring with the team’s medical staff, but it wasn’t a decision his All-Star forward agreed with.
 “In the end, I guess it’s my decision,” Popovich said.
 “He’s not thrilled he’s not playing, but he’s not ready.” … The Spurs are 1-2 in the postseason without Leonard and were 7-1 in the regular season without their leading scorer.